Travel to the EU (Including Ireland, Switzerland & Norway)

 https://www.gov.uk/bring-pet-to-great-britain/listed-and-unlisted-countries

 As your pet’s owner you must be present when your pet is seen at the AHT appointment, and sign the pet owner’s declaration page, even if someone else will be travelling with your pet.
+We are not permitted to put two names on an AHT.
 There is a section on the AHT where your pet’s travelling companion’s name is added.
 If someone else is travelling with your pet, you (the owner) must be travelling within the same 5 day period.

-The fee for an AHC is £228 inclusive of 20% VAT.
-The fee for a Fit to Fly certificate is £26.
+The fee for an AHC is £232 inclusive of 20% VAT for each pet.
+The fee for a Fit to Fly certificate is £26 for each pet.

 Yes we can but this takes the vets away from their clinical work.
 There is a sliding fee depending on how soon your travel is.